What is hCG? Beta hCG, tests and levels

 What are the side effects of hCG medicine?

-Possible effects include injection-site pain, headache, mood changes, or fluid retention.
-In fertility treatment, hCG can be linked with ovarian hyperstimulation risk.
-Report concerning symptoms to your clinician.
+Possible effects can include injection site discomfort, headache, mood changes, or fluid retention.
+In fertility treatment, hCG can be linked with a risk of ovarian hyperstimulation in some people.
+Contact your clinician promptly if you develop worsening pain, shortness of breath, or other concerning symptoms.

 Who should not take hCG?